ValerioMedeiros/BEval/README.md

 ### How B Integration works

-B Integration is a tool to systematize the verification of B expressions integrated with AtelierB using the different ways with ProB.
+B Integration is a tool to systematize the verification of B expressions integrated with AtelierB using different parameters with ProB.
 Basically, the B integration take a B proof obligation in  B syntax from AtelierB and submit to ProB evaluate.
 When the proof obligation is ''true'', it is admitted as a B rule only in its specific module, the rule is precompiled and applied in proof obligation.